Eshco93/dxlAPRS-SHUE/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/34800304/215264049-abb16e7f-edc6-4e68-9141-fb1cc8c4a398.png" width=70% height=70%></p>

-On the hardware side, this fairly simple receiver station consists of a [Raspberry Pi](https://www.raspberrypi.com/) and an [RTL-SDR](https://www.rtl-sdr.com/) stick. rtl_tcp, which is not part of [dxlAPRS](https://github.com/oe5hpm/dxlAPRS) but part of [rtl-sdr](https://github.com/osmocom/rtl-sdr), provides an SDR server. [sdrtst](http://dxlwiki.dl1nux.de/index.php?title=Sdrtst) taps into this SDR server and creates receivers which send the received signals to an audio pipe. [sondeudp](http://dxlwiki.dl1nux.de/index.php?title=Sondeudp) then decodes those signals and sends the raw data to [sondemod](http://dxlwiki.dl1nux.de/index.php?title=Sondemod). [sondemod](http://dxlwiki.dl1nux.de/index.php?title=Sondemod) packs the data into APRS packets and sends them to [udpbox](http://dxlwiki.dl1nux.de/index.php?title=Udpbox). [udpbox](http://dxlwiki.dl1nux.de/index.php?title=Udpbox) multiplies the packets and sends them to various instances of [udpgate4](http://dxlwiki.dl1nux.de/index.php?title=Udpgate4). [udpgate4](http://dxlwiki.dl1nux.de/index.php?title=Udpgate4) is an APRS gateway that will forward the packets to APRS databases like [radiosondy.info](https://radiosondy.info/) and [wettersonde.net](https://www.wettersonde.net/).
+On the hardware side, this fairly simple radiosonde receiver station consists of a [Raspberry Pi](https://www.raspberrypi.com/) and an [RTL-SDR](https://www.rtl-sdr.com/) stick. rtl_tcp, which is not part of [dxlAPRS](https://github.com/oe5hpm/dxlAPRS) but part of [rtl-sdr](https://github.com/osmocom/rtl-sdr), provides an SDR server. [sdrtst](http://dxlwiki.dl1nux.de/index.php?title=Sdrtst) taps into this SDR server and creates receivers which send the received signals to an audio pipe. [sondeudp](http://dxlwiki.dl1nux.de/index.php?title=Sondeudp) then decodes those signals and sends the raw data to [sondemod](http://dxlwiki.dl1nux.de/index.php?title=Sondemod). [sondemod](http://dxlwiki.dl1nux.de/index.php?title=Sondemod) packs the data into APRS packets and sends them to [udpbox](http://dxlwiki.dl1nux.de/index.php?title=Udpbox). [udpbox](http://dxlwiki.dl1nux.de/index.php?title=Udpbox) multiplies the packets and sends them to various instances of [udpgate4](http://dxlwiki.dl1nux.de/index.php?title=Udpgate4). [udpgate4](http://dxlwiki.dl1nux.de/index.php?title=Udpgate4) is an APRS gateway that will forward the packets to APRS databases like [radiosondy.info](https://radiosondy.info/) and [wettersonde.net](https://www.wettersonde.net/).
 If you want to know more about this, I recommend visiting the website of [Attila Kocis (DL1NUX)](https://www.dl1nux.de/).
 He has great tutorials on dxlAPRS.

 The following diagram shows how the [dxlAPRS SondeHub Uploader Extension](https://github.com/Eshco93/dxlAPRS-SHUE) is integrated into the [dxlAPRS toolchain](https://github.com/oe5hpm/dxlAPRS).